salvipeter/implicitize/README.md

 the implicit equation based on the Bézier control points.
 (See also usage notes in the source.)

-As an example, here's the quadratic-by-linear Bézier surface in `test.bzr`:
+As an example, here's the quadratic-by-linear Bézier surface in `test21.bzr`:
 ![image](example/bezier.jpg "Bézier surface")
 This is implicitized by the above method, and tessellated by [dual contouring](http://github.com/salvipeter/dual-contouring/) in `implicitize-test.cc`: